NickLiffen/ghas-enablement/README.md

 9. Check the `codeql-analysis.yml` file.
 This is a sample file; please configure this file to suit your application needs.

-10. Run `npm install`, which will install the necessary dependencies.
+10. Run `yarn add` or `npm install`, which will install the necessary dependencies.

-11. Run `npm run build`, which will create the JavaScript bundle from TypeScript.
+11. Run yarn run build` `npm run build`, which will create the JavaScript bundle from TypeScript.

 ## How to use?